Anterior segment ischemia treated with hyperbaric oxygen. | Canada Hyperbarics Skip to main content

 What They Found

 The patient tolerated the hyperbaric oxygen treatment well, with acute symptoms almost completely resolving within 3 days.
-This was reported as the first case of anterior segment ischemia treated with hyperbaric oxygen and the first following surgery to two opposing rectus muscles in dysthyroid ophthalmopathy.
+This was reported as the first case of anterior segment ischaemia treated with hyperbaric oxygen and the first following surgery to two opposing rectus muscles in dysthyroid ophthalmopathy.

 Canadian Relevance